The-LukeZ/TimestringPy/README.md

 4. There are 12 months per year
 5. There are 365.25 days per year

-These options can be changed by passing an options object as an argument to `timestring`.
+These options can be changed by passing an `dict` to the `opts`-parameter.

 The following options are configurable: